 Lieber served previously as President of MTA Construction and Development, where he oversaw the agency’s $55 billion five-year capital program, including state of good repair investments in infrastructure and facilities of NYCT, Long Island Rail Road, Metro-North Railroad and MTA Bridges and Tunnels.
 From 2003-17, he was President of World Trade Center Properties LLC, managing all aspects of the Silverstein organization’s efforts to rebuild the World Trade Center site.

-“I look forward to working with the governor, her team and our partners in the legislature to ensure that subways, buses and commuter railroads continue to be an engine fueling the region’s economic recovery,” Lieber said.
-“Elizabeth Velez has a deep understanding of the value of transportation to New Yorkers, will be an excellent addition to the Board, and I’m eager to work with her on important issues facing the MTA, including a historic capital program that will modernize and expand the transit network and provide enhanced equity and accessibility to New Yorkers in the years ahead.”
+“Elizabeth Velez is an excellent addition to the MTA Board.
+Elizabeth not only has a deep understanding of the value of transportation to New Yorkers [but also] brings a wealth of experience in large-scale capital projects.
+That experience will be vital to the execution of the MTA’s historic capital program that will modernize and expand the transit network and provide enhanced equity and accessibility to New Yorkers in the years ahead.”

-“Janno is leading the MTA forward with expert management and vision, and Elizabeth will bring a wealth of invaluable knowledge and expertise to our challenges together,” Gov. Hochul summed up.
+“Janno is leading the MTA forward with expert management and vision, and Elizabeth will bring a wealth of invaluable knowledge and expertise to our challenges together,” Gov. Hochul said on Jan.
+8.